 - Must show a commitment to working with programs that include women of color and individuals from underserved/underrepresented communities

-- Must fully commit to the 12-month project period and requirements
+- Must fully commit to the 12-month program period and requirements